LionelBirglen/OpenSourcePlanarCableRobot/README.md

 # Open-Source Planar Cable-Driven Robot

-This repository offers to share all the necessary material to build a simple and low-cost planar cable-driven parallel robot Design and programming by Mikael Arslan and Lionel Birglen
+This repository shares all the required material to build a simple and low-cost planar cable-driven parallel robot, from editable CAD files and program to electrical circuitry.

+All design and programming by Mikael Arslan and Lionel Birglen.
+2022